 Taku('news:on', eventName, callback)

 Taku can trigger events that your website can react to.
-For example, in the code above, we're listening to the "badge:show" event to know when there are unseen messages for a user to check.
+For example, in the code above, we're listening to the "badge:show" event to know when there are unseen popups for a visitor to check.

 The different events you can listen for are: